AleFire99/The-Loopers/README.md

 # The-Loopers
-Control project of a 2-DOF CNC machine.
+Control project of a Flexible Joint machine.

 ♦ First time
  - Clone the repo into a local folder on your PC